rackerlabs/support-how-to/content/general/how-rackspace-bills-for-bandwidth.md

 ideal for our hosting customers because it results in lower bandwidth charges.
 Instead of penalizing for peak hour consumption (as in the 95th percentile method), this method charges you only for the bandwidth that you use.
-As shown in the following graph, in the 95th percentile method you would be charged for bandwidth use at a rate of 377 Kbps sustained across the entire month.
+In the 95th percentile method you would be charged for bandwidth use at a rate of 377 Kbps sustained across the entire month.
 With Rackspace, you would instead be charged for the equivalent of 196 Kbps, converted at per GB transferred.